KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 }
 ```

-I've updated the main method to now wrap all other types into an array, then print it.
-This results in the following output:
+Let's wrap all available types into a single array and print it and see what it gives us:

 ```
-[25, -512.123400, true, null]
+[-25, -512.123400, true, null]
 ```

 Cool!
-We've now implemented arrays.
-Adding new heap types is also pretty straightforward, just follow the same process
-as we did when adding the `Array` type.
-You can pretty easily implement maps (hashtables), strings and many other data structures like this.
+It works!

+Via the same procedure you can now add even more types such as strings or hashmaps.

 ## Encoding strings of N <= 6